fbsis/FrontEndReactJs/README.md

 Make it more util

 # How to see in action (on dev)
-yarn dev
+- execute 'yarn' to install all of dependency
-it will open a browser
+- 'yarn dev' to start the project on dev enverioment, and it will open a browser